secwexen/aapp-mart/README.md

 ## Security

-For responsible disclosure and reporting security issues, please see [SECURITY.md](SECURITY.md).
+If you discover a security vulnerability, please follow our responsible disclosure process.

+👉 [Read SECURITY.md](SECURITY.md) for instructions on reporting issues securely.

 ---